 Accurately presenting the facts to the readers of the Washington Post.

-It's just, it's just It's it this is, I'll tell you what, this this is this is some of the most unprofessional work.
+It's just, it's just, this is, I'll tell you what, this is some of the most unprofessional work.

-And I was once fired in Kansas City for using the word therefore too much on the theory that it confused the audience.
+And I was once fired in Kansas City for using the word therefore too much on the theory that it confused the audience and did not represent a professional presentation that I'd gotten hooked at, and just I'm not making it up.

-When I watched the White House press corps, and I've had to go through coaching sessions and a show over and uh will end and the program director will call you into the office.
+When I watched the White House Press Corps, and I've had to go through coaching sessions, and a show will over and it will end, and the program director will call you into the office.

 Go over and nitpick this and nitpick that.